Vaaname Ellai: Plot

 Karpagam flees from home when forced into marriage with a very rich but old man.
-Ramya is a gang-rape victim.
+Subathra is a gang-rape victim.
 Pasupathy is a poor youth of high caste who does not get employment because of caste based reservation despite scoring very high marks in college.

 They all meet at the suicide point and decide to live a happy life for 100 days and then end it all.
 In those 100 days, they have all sorts of fun.
 They also sing mourning songs for their own death.
 However, Pasupathy secretly tries to change his friends' minds away from suicide.
 But they tell him that their mind is made up and he can leave if he chooses to.
 Despite this, Pasupathy sets his suicide earlier and informs them that he did so to make them realise that death is no joke and if his friends changed their minds, his death would not be in vain.
 They soon start getting doubts about going ahead with their suicides.

 Meanwhile, they find a baby at their doorstep and have no choice but to take care of the child.
 They get emotionally close to the child.
 Finally, Pasupathy's father comes and meets them, having tracked his son's letters with great difficulty.
 When informed of his son's death, he mourns and accuses the remaining youths for being the cause of his death.
 The four decide to die immediately upon hearing this.
 As they go to the suicide point, they meet the 'dead' Pasupathy there.
 He says that he had faked his own death as well as arranged for the child and his father to dissuade them.
 His father takes the child to an orphanage, and they meet people with various physical deformities trying to live a fruitful and cheerful life.
 After gaining inspiration from many of the disabled persons who had achieved things and also from the advice they give them, the five youths decide to live a long and brave life.

 Production

 After the release of Ek Duuje Ke Liye (1981), Balachander was upset on learning of numerous people wanting to commit suicide the way it happened in the film.
 Lakshmi Vijayakumar, a psychiatrist, suggested he make a film showing "the thought of suicide in a positive light — to go through struggle, but overcome it and realise that life is worth living".
 This laid the foundation for Vaaname Ellai.
-The film marked the acting debut of Madhan Bob and Dhamu as comedians who went on to become popular.
+The film marked the acting debut of Dhamu as comedians who went on to become popular.
 Bob had been recommended to Balachander by his father's friend.